FusionAuth/fusionauth-site/site/_posts/2020-05-04-setting-up-single-sign-on-for-nodebb.md

 Update the plugin configuration have the "Roles claim" be `roles` and restart nodebb.

+Now you can log in with this user and view and edit the administrative pages.

 ### Self registration

-For this post, we'll enable self registration.
+You may want to allow self registration against the SSO server.
 This will allow someone who isn't a todo app user to sign up for the forum.
 There they can ask their task management questions; hopefully the community will be welcoming and enthusiastic enough that they'll buy your todo app.

 You can enable this by going to the "Registration" tab of your application in FusionAuth.